North American P-51 Mustang: United Kingdom operational service

 The Mustang was initially developed for the RAF, which was its first user.
 As the first Mustangs were built to British requirements, these aircraft used factory numbers and were not P-51s; the order comprised 320 NA-73s, followed by 300 NA-83s, all of which were designated Mustang Mark I by the RAF.
 The first RAF Mustangs supplied under Lend-Lease were 93 Mk Ia designated as P-51s by the USAAF, followed by 50 P-51As used as Mustang Mk IIs.
 Aircraft supplied to Britain under Lend-Lease were required for accounting purposes to be on the USAAC's books before they could be supplied to Britain, but the British Aircraft Purchasing Commission signed its first contract for the North American NA-73 on 24 April 1940, before Lend-Lease was in effect.
-Thus, the initial order for the P-51 Mustang (as it was later known) was placed by the British under the "cash and carry" program, as required by the US Neutrality Acts of the 1930s.

 After the arrival of the initial aircraft in the UK in October 1941, the first squadron of Mustang Mk Is entered service in January 1942, the first being No. 26 Squadron RAF.
 Due to poor high-altitude performance, the Mustangs were used by Army Co-operation Command, rather than Fighter Command, and were used for tactical reconnaissance and ground-attack duties.
 On 10 May 1942, Mustangs first flew over France, near Berck-sur-Mer.
 On 27 July 1942, 16 RAF Mustangs undertook their first long-range reconnaissance mission over Germany.
 During the amphibious Dieppe Raid on the French coast (19 August 1942), four British and Canadian Mustang squadrons, including 26 Squadron, saw action covering the assault on the ground.
 By 1943–1944, British Mustangs were used extensively to seek out V-1 flying bomb sites.
 The last RAF Mustang Mk I and Mustang Mk II aircraft were struck off charge in 1945.